 Maine Sex Abuse Settlements and Verdicts

-- $200,000 Settlement (Pennsylvania 2017): A female high-school student in the reportedly suffered severe and ongoing psychological damage as a result of abuse by the district’s basketball team coach.
+- $200,000 Settlement (Pennsylvania 2017): A female high-school student reportedly suffered severe and ongoing psychological damage as a result of abuse by the district’s basketball team coach.
 The abuse included 15 sexual encounters that lacked consent because the girl was under 18.
 Lawsuit alleged that the school district was negligent in failing to protect the plaintiff from the abuse.

 - $1,200,000 Settlement (Maine 2016): In August 2016, the Diocese of Portland once again reached a settlement, this time with six men who claimed they were victims of abuse by Rev. James Vallely during their childhood years.
 The abuse took place from the 1950s to the 1970s.
 The total settlement amount reached an estimated $1.2 million.
 Details regarding how the settlement would be divided among the men were not disclosed, as they preferred to keep that information private.